-What practical steps you can take to make sure your tender bid stands a chance?
+What steps you can take to make sure you write your tender or proposal so it stands a chance?

 Preparation is vital